-- ▶ Site work: For example parking lots, trails, and landscaping are not eligible activities. - ▶ Landscaping: Is only eligible if it is the restoration or recreation of a landscape eligible for listing in the ARHP/NRHP. - ▶ Tenant upgrades: The purpose of the Historic Preservation fund is to protect and preserve the building; upgrades, whether historic or not, are not eligible.
-This includes the addition of electrical, computer, and/or telephone outlets, mounting of drywall, and similar improvements.
-Contact the HF Grant Consultant for further guidance. - ▶ Archaeological mitigation: This is an ineligible cost.
+- ▶ Site work: For example parking lots, trails, and landscaping are not eligible activities. - ▶ Landscaping: Is only eligible if it is the restoration or recreation of a landscape eligible for listing in the ARHP/NRHP. - ▶ Tenant upgrades: The purpose of the Historic Preservation fund is to protect and preserve the building; tenant fit-outs, whether historic or not, are not eligible.
+This includes the installation of cabling for communications systems (i.e. computer networks, telephone service etc.) and similar improvements not related to life-safety such as customized finishes and fixtures.
+Contact the HF Grant Coordinator for further guidance. - ► Archaeological mitigation: This is an ineligible cost.